Date: 22 October 2013. Dratted Dishes.

 with books to swap, tuna doors (construction thereof) and important things

-like who's hosting the next movie night.
+like who is hosting the next movie night.
 Does this heater work?
 How much

 power does that use?
-What's it like at the next anchorage?
+What is it like at the next anchorage?

 Speaking of anchorages, I found an old picture of Boot Key